From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: The Necessity of Using Adaptive Stepsizes

 where $\mathcal{H}(\cdot)$ is the Bellman operator, and $D$ is an $|\mathcal{S}||\mathcal{A}| \times |\mathcal{S}||\mathcal{A}|$ diagonal matrix with diagonal entries $\{\mu(s)\pi(a | s)\}_{(s,a) \in \mathcal{S} \times \mathcal{A}}$.
 In other words, the $(s,a)$-th diagonal entry of $D$, denoted by $D(s,a)$, corresponds to the probability of visiting the state-action pair $(s,a)$ under the stationary distribution of the Markov chain $\{(S_k, A_k)\}$ induced by the policy $\pi$.

 Inspired by \cite{chen2024lyapunov} (which studies $Q$-learning in the discounted setting), we refer to $\Bar{\mathcal{H}}(\cdot)$ as the \emph{asynchronous Bellman operator}.
 The reason is that for each $(s,a)$, the output $[\Bar{\mathcal{H}}(Q)](s,a)$, according to its definition, can be viewed as the expectation of a random variable that takes $[\mathcal{H}(Q)](s,a)$ with probability $D(s, a)$ and takes $Q(s,a)$ with probability $1-D(s,a)$, capturing the asynchronous nature of $Q$-learning.
 The following lemma shows that $\Bar{\mathcal{H}}(\cdot)$ is also a contraction mapping with respect to the span seminorm.

-\begin{lemma} Under Assumptions \ref{as:seminorm-contraction} and \ref{as:MC}, the asynchronous Bellman operator $\bar{\mathcal{H}}(\cdot)$ is a contraction mapping with respect to $p_\mysp(\cdot)$, with contraction factor $\bar{\beta}:=1-(1-\beta)D_{\min}$. \end{lemma}
+\begin{lemma} Under Assumptions \ref{as:seminorm-contraction} and \ref{as:MC}, the asynchronous Bellman operator $\bar{\mathcal{H}}(\cdot)$ is a contraction mapping with respect to $\mysp(\cdot)$, with contraction factor $\bar{\beta}:=1-(1-\beta)D_{\min}$. \end{lemma}

 The proof of Lemma \ref{le:ABO-contraction} is presented in Appendix \ref{pf:le:ABO-contraction}.
-In light of Lemma \ref{le:ABO-contraction}, we identify that the Markovian SA algorithm described in Eq. (\ref{algo:illustration-reformulation}) is designed to solve the seminorm fixed-point equation
+In light of Lemma \ref{le:ABO-contraction}, we identify that the Markovian SA algorithm described in Equation (\ref{algo:illustration-reformulation}) solves the seminorm fixed-point equation

 which we refer to as the \emph{asynchronous Bellman equation}, in contrast to the original Bellman equation (\ref{eq:seminorm-FPE}).
-Therefore, applying recent results on Markovian SA with seminorm contractive operators \cite{chen2025non}, we show in the following proposition that $Q$-learning with universal stepsizes, as described in Eq. (\ref{algo:illustration}), provably achieves mean-square convergence in $p_\mysp(\cdot)$ to a \textit{wrong target}.
+Therefore, applying recent results on Markovian SA with seminorm contractive operators \cite{chen2025non}, we show in the following proposition that $Q$-learning with universal stepsizes, as described in Equation (\ref{algo:illustration}), provably achieves mean-square convergence in $\mysp(\cdot)$ to a \textit{wrong target}.
 See Appendix \ref{pf:prop:universal-convergence} for its proof.

 \begin{proposition} Suppose that Assumptions \ref{as:seminorm-contraction} and \ref{as:MC} are satisfied.
 Then, we have